MajorosErik/data-analytics-portfolio/README.md

   - Which products actually drive revenue
   - How customer orders change with free shipping or price cuts

+### Customer Value and Churn (Python)
+- Takes the ecommerce transactions we cleaned at line and order level.
+- Rolls them up into one row per customer with lifetime revenue, order counts, and recency features.
+- Defines a clear churn rule and calculates a simple, transparent CLTV metric with Low, Medium, High value segments.
+- Exports a 'ltv_results' table that is ready for dashboards, retention analysis, and later CLV modeling work.

 More projects will be added here.